 Disclosure: I am delighted to serve as an ambassador for the Arkansas Soybean Promotion Board by highlighting stories surrounding Arkansas’s largest row crop – soybeans! #ARSoyStory #themiraclebean #ARSoySupper

-Before I talk about edamame toast, let’s spend a second on avocado toast, shall we?
+Edamame toast is the new avocado toast.
+There, I declared it.
+However, before I talk about edamame toast, let’s spend a second on avocado toast, shall we?
 No one really knows who invented avocado toast.
 Its insane rise in popularity most likely was boosted by Instagram posts and carefully staged photo ops.
 Truth be told, avocado toast has been around since the sixties and most likely been around forEVER in warmer clients where avocados grow wild.
 What I do know is that avocado toast is one of the most perfect foods of all times.
 It is comfort food, down-to-earth food, sexy food, and extremely deliciously satisfying food.

 I do, however, have one teensy-tiny complaint about avocado toast… it requires a ripe avocado.
 That means if you have a hankering you must have an avocado 1) available, 2) ripe and 3) enough to share.

 So, I’d like to propose a toast… to edamame toast.

 Friends, I’ve got to tell you… it tastes virtually the same as delicious avocado toast and you never have to worry about whether or not you have it 1) available, 2) ripe or 3) enough to share.
 All you have to do is cook frozen edamame according to instructions, throw it in a food processor and puree with a few simple ingredients.
 See recipe below and see for yourself how simple making edamame toast is.